 Due to the Current COVID-19 Restrictions Under the State of Oregon,

-the Yaquina River Museum of Art Will Remain Closed Until Further Notice.
+the Yaquina River Museum of Art hours may change without notice.

 For More Updates Related to COVID-19, Please Visit the Oregon Health Authority Website Here.